 When should a mobile app founder choose an agency over building in-house?

-Choose an agency when you're scaling from $0 to $100K monthly ad spend, lack creative production capability, or don't have deep analytics expertise on your team.
-Agencies compress 6 to 12 months of learning into 4 to 6 weeks and bring proven playbooks across iOS, Android, and multiple ad platforms.
+Choose an agency when you’re scaling from $0 to $100K monthly ad spend, lack creative production capability, or don’t have deep analytics expertise on your team.
+Agencies bring established playbooks across iOS, Android, and multiple ad platforms, compressing what would otherwise be months of learning into just a few weeks.
+If you’re new to mobile user acquisition fundamentals, agencies can help you acquire 100,000 users in a month if economics allow it.

 We see founders make this mistake repeatedly: they hire a UA manager before they've validated product-market fit.
 That manager becomes a bottleneck because they're the only person who understands acquisition.
 An agency gives you leverage.
 You can pause and restart without severance or retraining costs.
-This flexibility is worth 10 to 15 percent of ad spend when you're unproven.
+This flexibility has real monetary value when you're still unproven.

 Growth stage agencies make most sense for